GKIDS: History

 On July 17, 2017, it was announced that the North American home media rights to the Ghibli library (with the exception of Grave of the Fireflies and The Wind Rises) had transitioned from Disney to GKIDS, with the distributor announcing plans to begin re-issuing the films beginning in October.
 The Wind Rises would eventually be reissued by GKIDS on September 2020.

 In 2020, partnering with TMS Entertainment, GKIDS handled the American and Canadian release of Lupin III: The First, a 3DCG film adaptation of Monkey Punch's (Kazuhiko Kato) Lupin the Third franchise.

 In October 2020, GKIDS announced their license to the Neon Genesis Evangelion TV series, as well as the films Death (True)^{2} and The End of Evangelion for a release in 2021.

 In February 2022, GKIDS and Fox Corporation's Tubi announced that they had entered into a content partnership deal.

 In March 2022, GKIDS announced their license to Makoto Shinkai's earlier works, Voices of a Distant Star, The Place Promised in Our Early Days, 5 Centimeters per Second and Children Who Chase Lost Voices, all of which were scheduled for release on home video in 2022.

-On October 15, 2024, Toho announced their intent to acquire GKIDS for an undisclosed amount.
+On October 15, 2024, Toho announced its intent to acquire GKIDS for an undisclosed amount.
 The deal was completed in 2025, with GKIDS officially becoming a subsidiary of Toho International.

+On July 2, 2026, under a partnership with sister company Anime Limited, GKIDS announced it had acquired the distribution rights to Studio Ghibli's catalogue in the United Kingdom and Ireland, aligning with Toho's European expansion.